-Audi has launched a rival to the niche-filling Mercedes-Benz GLC Coupé and BMW X4 in the form of the new Q3 Sportback.
+The new Audi Q3 Sportback has been launched as an Audi rival to the niche-filling Mercedes-Benz GLC Coupé and BMW X4.
 Arriving in the UK in the autumn and set to be priced from an estimated £35,000, it shares its mechanicals and interior with the standard Q3 but adopts a more striking coupé-cum-SUV exterior look.

 The Sportback receives a raft of specific design elements, including a 29mm drop in roof height and a slight, 16mm increase in external length.
 Although it’s actually a fraction narrower than the Q3, it gets a new 3D-profile grille and distinct styling lines aimed at creating the illusion of increased width.

 The model keeps the same ride height as the Q3, but with different surfacing to lower the car’s hip point.
 Details such as a large roof spoiler, unique bumpers and a standard gloss black trim package also mark the model out.
 LED headlights are standard, with full-matrix LEDs available as an option.

 Designer Seulah Park claimed the design reflects the decision to use the Q3 Sportback tag rather than the previously considered Q4 name.
 “We wanted this to be more aggressive and sportier, but we want them to be thought of in the context of a family, like a brother and sister,” she said.

 The interior is largely unchanged from the regular Q3’s, even down to the driver’s seat sitting at the same height.
 The Q3 Sportback gets a few new technology features, including a ‘car-to-x’ system that can tell you when traffic lights ahead will turn green and integration of Amazon Alexa voice control.

 Rear head room is reduced by the sloping roofline, but adjustable backrests and sliding rear seats allow the same claimed 530-litre boot capacity as the Q3.